B&R Artisan Marketplace

 D:Matcha has helped to revitalize Japan’s ancient tea tradition by offering high-quality green tea that’s sustainability harvested with no artificial flavours or ingredients.
 As masters in tea production, they’ve perfected their careful and delicate approach at every step of the process.
 The team at d:matcha began to cultivate their own tea farms in Wazuka, located south of Kyoto, in 2017.
 We stop by for a stroll through their plantation with a farmer on our Japan Walking trip before sitting down to lunch among the bushes.
 You can purchase a variety of tea and the necessary accessories from their shop to enjoy a taste of Japan at home.

 Laos | Textiles from Ock Pop Tok

 Ock Pop Tok, a fabulous textile place we visit on our journeys in Laos, train and employ weavers from local communities.
-Their sustainable vision aims to help eradicate poverty through fair wages and high-level education.
-Full-time weavers of Ock Pop Took earn at least three times the minimum national wage, and craft each item using only high-quality, raw materials to ensure an environmentally friendly product.
-The location is hard to beat, too—we’ve gone here for a visit while watching the sunset over the Mekong River.
+Their sustainable vision aims to eradicate poverty through fair wages and education.
+Full-time weavers of Ock Pop Tok earn at least three times the minimum national wage and craft each item using only high-quality, raw materials to ensure an environmentally friendly product.
+The location is pretty hard to beat, too—we’ve headed here on bespoke trips to watch the sunset over the Mekong River.

 © 2020 Butterfield & Robinson Inc. All Rights Reserved